Get through MCT (Military Combat Training Marines)

 Marine 10-day leave after basic should be dropped.

-Your question is not fully complete, the 10-day leave given to marines after basic training is still in affect at this time.
+Your question is not fully complete, the 10-day leave given to Marines after basic training is still in effect at this time.
 After MCT the Marine will in fact not have a 10-day leave period, but will immediately go from MCT to their MOS school.

 Hi, I am planning on joining.

 I'm interested in joining the Marines, and I wear glasses.
 How will that work out for me?
 Do I need to get contacts or some special kind of glasses?

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.